Isabelle Riepe (University of Warwick)

 Siles-Brügge also claimed there was a lack of parliamentary scrutiny in the Brexit talks, adding that Parliament currently was only able to delay, but should be able to properly block proposals in the future.
 He called for more transparency on the government’s side in order to empower parliamentary influence on Brexit.

 Helena Farrand-Carrapico is working on an internal security and Brexit project, which has recently published a report.
 Through Ms May’s Lancaster speech at the beginning of the year and the terror attacks in spring of this year, discourse on internal security has become prominent.
 During the referendum campaign there was no debate on internal security and the consequences of Brexit.
 Farrand-Carrapico talked about the UKs special relationship to the EU’s area of freedom, security and justice (ASFJ) to highlight implications of Brexit on British and European security issues.
 The ASFJ is a project created by the EU in 1999 aimed at enhancing liberty and justice within a secure European area.
 The UK participates selectively in the ASFJ having acquired the right to opt-out of certain matters, where it feels these could infringe its sovereignty or national interest.
-Protocol 36 of the Lisbon Treaty from 2007 was highlighted by Farrand-Carrapico.
-She described the British opt-out out of 130 measures and consequent opt-in of 35 of these measures as a ‘mini-Brexit’.
+Protocol 36 of the Lisbon Treaty from 2007 was highlighted by Farrand-Carrapico, where she described the British opt-out out of 130 measures followed later by an opt-in of 35 of the Protocol's measures as a ‘mini-Brexit’.
 In this case, the government decided to opt out of measures concerning judicial and police cooperation, but upon enquiring into civil services realised that at least 35 measures were absolutely essential for the country.

 This ‘cherry-picking’ arrangement has worked out well for the UK, leading to current arrangements widely matching the UK’s national preferences.
 Even the other EU member states – commonly referred to as EU27 – accepted the UK’s selective participation in most cases.
 That is also what the White Paper on Brexit and security states, but it continues to be rather vague on the future access to European databases and instruments as well as necessary steps to be taken for new treaties on security.
 If the UK leaves the EU and access to the ASFJ, it would lose access to databases and other services and policies which is a major problem.
 The UK is leading actor in security and has helped the EU advance immensely through its strong intelligence services and proposals on cyber security.
 Both sides have interest to remain close to the status quo.
 Farrand-Carrapico added, that, in order to find a solution to this dilemma, she wishes for more political will and legal imagination to find solutions on security issues and policies in future talks.